heig-vd-dai-course/heig-vd-dai-course/14-java-network-concurrency/COURSE_MATERIAL.md

 (IPC) but it is quite complex to implement.

-An analogy is to think of a process as restaurant chain with multiple restaurant.
+An analogy is to think of a process as restaurant chain with multiple restaurants.
 Each restaurant has only one table and can handle one customer.
 If a customer is already sitting at a table of a given restaurant, another customer can sit at a table at another restaurant.

 ### Multi-threading